appacitive/builder-docs/server/android/getting-started/installation/index.md

 The SDK currently supports Android 2.3 (API 9) and higher.

 ## For Android Studio users

-Add the jar file to a folder called *libs* in your module.
-Right click on the jar file in the IDE and select the *Add As Library...* option.
-Optionally, you can add the following line to the *dependencies* section in the *build.gradle* file of your app's module.
+Add the jar file to a folder called `libs` in your module.
+Right click on the newly added jar file in the IDE and select the `Add As Library...` option.
+Optionally, you can manually add the following line to the `dependencies` section in the `build.gradle` file of your app's module after placing the SDK jar in the `libs` directory.

 ```
 compile files('libs/appacitive-android-1.0.jar')
 ```

 ![](https://lh5.ggpht.com/oXwS_Jo1xrUhkZRxtTTvRH4Avartfj6PVjlveBMIHCryeKwV-aj_N4lpPzx37DLi5Bg=w300)

-Initialize the SDK by calling the *AppacitiveContext.initialize()* method with your *API key* and the *environment* you want to use.
+Initialize the SDK by calling the `AppacitiveContext.initialize()` method with your *API key* and the *environment* you want to use.

 ![](https://lh5.ggpht.com/oXwS_Jo1xrUhkZRxtTTvRH4Avartfj6PVjlveBMIHCryeKwV-aj_N4lpPzx37DLi5Bg=w300)

 You can find your API Keys on the dashboard of your app in the API Keys section located in the bottom left corner.

 ![](https://lh5.ggpht.com/oXwS_Jo1xrUhkZRxtTTvRH4Avartfj6PVjlveBMIHCryeKwV-aj_N4lpPzx37DLi5Bg=w300)

 ## For Eclipse users

-Similarily for Eclipse, add the Appacitive Android SDK jar file to the *libs* folder in your app's module.
+Similarily for Eclipse, add the Appacitive Android SDK jar file to the `libs` folder in your app's module.

-Initialize the SDK by calling the *AppacitiveContext.initialize()* method with your *API key* and the *environment* you want to use.
+Initialize the SDK by calling the `AppacitiveContext.initialize()` method with your *API key* and the *environment* you want to use.

 ![](https://lh5.ggpht.com/oXwS_Jo1xrUhkZRxtTTvRH4Avartfj6PVjlveBMIHCryeKwV-aj_N4lpPzx37DLi5Bg=w300)